simeononsecurity/simeononsecurity.ch/content/articles/the-importance-of-password-security-and-best-practices/index.en.md

 ### Use [strong passwords](https://simeononsecurity.com/articles/how-to-create-strong-passwords/)

 [A strong password](https://simeononsecurity.com/articles/the-importance-of-password-security-and-best-practices/) is a combination of upper and lower-case letters, numbers, and symbols.
-It should not contain any easily guessable information, such as your name or date of birth.
+It shouldn't contain any easily guessable information, such as your name or date of birth.
 A strong password should be at least 12 characters long.
 Avoid reusing passwords across multiple accounts, as this increases the risk of a hacker gaining access to all of your accounts.

 ### Enable Two-Factor Authentication